winson1990/electron/docs/tutorial/windows-store-guide.md

 To check out how an Electron app that uses a background task to send toast notifications and live tiles, [check out the Microsoft-provided sample][background-task].

-## Optional: Convert using Container Virtualiziation
+## Optional: Convert using Container Virtualization

 To generate the AppX package, the `electron-windows-store` CLI uses a template that should work for most Electron apps.
 However, if you are using a custom